 AD takes into account all of the above-mentioned processes with the help of a domain controller, which is nothing but a server that manages the AD and handles the AAA protocols.

 Usually, the structure is divided into three components which include hardware, web email servers and objects that are required for the network.
 The terminologies mostly used in AD are Forests, Trees and Domain.

-Hierarchy can be explained with respect to Forests and Domain as the IT administrator has access to all the departments and domain that form a part of a forest whereas the person who has access to a particular domain cannot access the upper hierarchy of the Forest and Trees.
-This helps in sharing the information as needed and avoid unnecessary data sharing.
+Hierarchy can be explained with respect to Forests and Domain as the IT administrator has access to all the departments and domains that form a part of a forest whereas the person who has access to a particular domain cannot access the upper hierarchy of the Forest and Trees.
+This helps in sharing the information as needed and avoiding unnecessary data sharing.